Gladstone Park: Who Lives Here and Where is It?

 So, what was the point of all these maps and discussions?
 To prove that no one agrees where Gladstone Park is, how big it is, or where it begins and ends?

 No. But maybe it should prompt a new discussion.
 When the Kennedy Expressway was trenched through Jefferson Park, it created divisions that established a new reality to the land on the Far Northwest Side of Chicago.
-The area south of the new highway (“downtown Jefferson Park”), as previously noted, developed in a denser more city-like fashion from the communities to the north.
+The area south of the new highway (“downtown Jefferson Park”), as previously noted, developed into a denser business district that included all public services (post office, public pool, library).
 Jefferson Parkers became more like their neighbors in Irving Park, Mayfair, and Albany Park.
-At the same time, the highway’s construction thrust the more suburban-like Gladstone Park and Norwood Park areas together to develop more similarly.
-If one were to look at what they now had in common, wouldn’t it make more sense for Gladstone Parkers to secede from Jefferson Park and align with Norwood Parkers for everyone’s mutual benefit?
+At the same time, the highway’s construction thrust the more suburban-like Gladstone Park and Norwood Park areas together to develop differently.
+If one were to look at what goals they now have in common, wouldn’t it make more sense for Gladstone Parkers to secede from Jefferson Park to align with Norwood Parkers for everyone’s mutual benefits?

 Before this notion is dismissed outright, people should remember that the more than 100 subcommunities of Chicago are constantly changing.
 And even Chicago’s “official” neighborhoods that have been around for decades have seen at least two major changes in their designations, as detailed by The Block Club.
 First, there was the land to the west of the city that became neighborhood #76 when it was annexed as the O’Hare International Airport in the new O’Hare neighborhood.
-Then there was Edgewater, the community on the east that lobbied during the 1960s and 1970s to separate itself from Uptown to become its own entity, its request to establish its own identity based on its early unique history.
+Then there was Edgewater, the community on the east that lobbied during the 1960s and 1970s to separate itself from Uptown to become its own entity based on its unique historical identity.
 In 1980 the city approved Edgewater’s initiative to secede from the greater community to became Chicago neighborhood #77.

 Having Their Cake and Eating It, Too

-Just because the Gladstone Park community isn’t official, just because its very presence is indeterminate doesn’t mean it’s nondescript or even ordinary.
+Just because the Gladstone Park community isn’t official and just because its very presence is indeterminate doesn’t mean it’s nondescript or even ordinary.
 On the contrary.
-The very mystery behind the what and where of the community is what gives the community the opportunity to be exceptional.
+The very mystery behind the what and where of the community is what gives it the opportunity to be exceptional.

-Most people who move to Gladstone Park say it is the best place they could afford to comfortably live where they could be a part of Chicago…but not feel like they were in a built-up city.
-They relish all the perks of living in a low-rise, family-friendly community bordered by forest preserves that feels more like a country village at the same time as having access to world class museums, pro sports, music, theater, lakefront beaches.
-Making it all possible is the Jefferson Park Transit Center, a mere five-minutes away, with easy connections via bus, “el,” and Metra to anywhere in the city and beyond.
-Ensconced in their sturdy vintage homes on lush tree-lined streets…well, they’ve pretty much succeeded in doing their own thing.
+Most people who move to Gladstone Park say it is the best place they could afford to live comfortably where they could be a part of Chicago…but not feel like they were in a big city.
+Ensconced in their sturdy vintage homes on lush tree-lined streets, they relish all the perks of living in a low-rise, family-friendly community that feels more like a country village.
+Yet by hopping on a bus, they can get to the Jefferson Park Transit Center within a mere five minutes and connect via bus, “el,” and Metra to all the world class museums, pro sports arenas, lakefront beaches and music and theater venues they want.

 So tell people in this one-square mile community you never heard of where they come from.
 Tease them about being small and insignificant.
 Make fun that they were named after an old British prime minister.
-No insult will hit its mark because Gladstonians are having their cake and eating it, too.
-Why would they want it any other way?
+Poke at them for their dedication as public servants…teachers, police, firefighters who may be more law and order than progressive.
+Levy any insult, but none would hit the mark.
+Why? because Gladstonians are proud Chicagoans who are having their cake and eating it, too.
+Why would they want to live any other way?